VIA University College: History

 pedagogical, health professional, and technical-commercial.
 In addition, VIA also offers a two-year high school exam.
-Overall, VIA offers more than 50 higher educations in Danish and a number of courses in English.
+Overall, VIA offers more than 50 higher education courses in Danish and a number of courses in English.
 VIA also participates in various research and development projects.
 VIA is headquartered in Aarhus, but the activities are anchored on eight campuses spread across 39 locations throughout the region.
 VIA's annual turnover is 1.6 billion DKK.

 Applicants and enrollment

-Most of the educations, VIA University College operates, enroll students twice a year, that is in February and September.
-The statistics below encompass both enrollments.
-The number of students VIA University College can enroll is determined by the Ministry of education through among other an average of unemployment statistics.
+Most of the education programmes operated by VIA University College enroll students twice a year, in February and September.
+The statistics below encompass both enrollment periods.
+The number of students VIA University College is able to enroll is determined by the Ministry of Education, based on factors including an average of unemployment statistics.
 Thus, a local VIA University college institution might have its enrollment reduced if the unemployment rate within its area of operation is higher than the average and vice versa.

 Organisation

 VIA is organised like most universities.
 At the very top there is a board of directors, which selects the rector.
 The rector heads the executive board together with the deans.
 There is one dean per faculty.
-The largest faculty measured in terms of students and turnover is the faculty of Education & Social Studies followed by the faculty of Health Sciences and the School of Business, Technology and Creative Industries and finally the faculty of Continuing Education.
+The largest faculty measured in terms of students and turnover is the faculty of Education & Social Studies, followed by the faculty of Health Sciences and the School of Business, Technology and Creative Industries and finally the faculty of Continuing Education.
 The faculties are serviced by a series of departments such as marketing, corporate finance, student administration etc. They are organised between the executive board and the faculties.